 If someone is picking you up at the airport and you don’t bring your own car seat, ensure the driver will have the appropriate, safe car seat for your child.
 Take time to make a plan regarding if the car seat will already be installed or if you will be installing it yourself.
 If renting one from a car rental company, make sure it is an up-to-date model.

-Q: ARE THERE ANY QUICK AND EASY RESOURCES TO DETERMINE THE RIGHT SIZE/TYPE OF A CAR SEAT OR BOOSTER FOR A CHILD?
+Q: ARE THERE ANY QUICK AND EASY RESOURCES TO DETERMINE THE RIGHT SIZE/TYPE OF A CAR SEAT OR BOOSTER FOR MY CHILD?
 IS IT BASED ON AGE, HEIGHT OR OTHER FACTORS?

 A: Visit Safe Kids for the most current information.
 In Palm Beach County, we have a number of child safety seat inspections offered to the community throughout the year.
 Call Safe Kids Palm Beach County at 561-841-3500, extension 4012, to find the closest location.
-You can also find inspection locations by downloading Children's Services Council's SafeMap smartphone app for free in the Apple App Store or the Google Play Store.
+You can also find inspection locations by downloading Children's Services Council's free SafeMap app.
+Click here to download it for iOS or click here for Android.
 Many local inspection stations offer new seats at a discounted price.

 Big kids use forward-facing car seats.
 Use the top tether designed for the seat and have your child remain in this car seat until he or she outgrows the harness.
 Many harnesses go to 50 pounds or more.